MARIAHVO/Calculadora/README.md

-## Hi there 👋
+## Hello 👋
 <! --

- Currently I am learning more in depth, several programming languages, such as Python, Javascript, Java, Nodejs, among others.
+I'm currently learning more in depth, various programming, style and markup languages such as Javascript, Css, Html, among others.

 -->